YusakiDev/BetterView/README.md

         - `view-distance`: The maximum extended view distance for this dimension (default: `32`)
         - `cache-duration`: The cache duration for how long extended chunks should be kept in memory (default: `PT5M`, 5 minutes)
+        - `anti-xray`:
+          - `enabled`: Whether anti-xray will be enabled or disabled in this world (default: `false`)
+          - `engine-mode`: Engine modes of anti-xray, either `HIDE`, `OBFUSCATE`, or `OBFUSCATE_LAYER` (default: `HIDE`)
+          - `hidden-blocks`: The list of blocks to hide/obfuscate (default: all ores and all base blocks of dimensions)

 Feel free to play around with the chunk generations and chunk sending limits for an optimal experience on your server setup.

+When using anti-xray, be aware that this plugin implements a lightweight version of anti-xray, which doesn't check if a block is exposed to air or not.
+This means that every engine-mode other than `HIDE` will probably not look very good.

 Make sure to adjust the cache duration based on what you use your server for;
 for e.g. static lobby servers, you can use a longer cache duration than for dynamic SMP servers.